 What is Reiki and where did it come from?

 Reiki (pronounced “RAY-kee”) is a world-wide practice that promotes relaxation and healing.
 This system was rediscovered in Japan by Dr. Mikao Usui (1865-1926).
 Rei means universal energy and ki is personal energy.
 Reiki catalyzes the body’s natural ability to heal itself, bringing the universal energy through personal energy for the purpose of healing.
 Reiki is a safe, non-intrusive, non-invasive hands-on technique.
 The comfort that human touch can bring, coupled with a higher vibrational life-force energy, forms the basis for this integrative therapy.
-Reiki supports healing at multiple levels, such as physical, emotional, mental, and spiritual.
+Reiki supports healing at multiple levels–body, mind, and spirit.
 Its goal is the highest level of healing.
 Reiki can do no harm.

 World-wide Reiki teacher Penelope Jewell, who in 1988 became the first Usui System traditional teaching Master in New York State, explains this vibrational aspect of Reiki.
 “Reiki is a vibration that all of us have as a natural ability and Reiki (training) attunements ‘reawaken’ a person’s natural ability to heal themselves or another.”
 Reiki Masters train and “attune” all students as they advance in the levels, or degrees, of Reiki.
 Reiki teachings were formally introduced to the West in Hawaii in 1938 by Mrs. Hawayo Takata.
-Today, there are many branches of Reiki around the world, and some differ in their approaches and the way symbols are drawn.
+Today, there are many branches of Reiki around the world, and some differ in their practice and teaching of Reiki.

 How does Reiki work?